 If you try this recipe, let me know!
 Leave a comment, rate it (by clicking the stars in the upper right of the recipe card, below), and don’t forget to tag a photo @mariamarlowe or #mariamarlowe on Instagram or @mariamarlowehealth on Facebook.
 I’d love to see what you come up with.

-- 1 medium sweet potato about 10 oz*
+- 10 oz sweet potato approximately 1 medium sweet potato

 - ½ cup water

 - 1 Tbsp. almond butter